The Square, Harlow

 The Square was a 250 capacity independent live music venue in Harlow, Essex, England.
 It was managed by SquareOne Entertainment LLP who took over the venue in July 2008.
 After a five-month closure period from the end of 2015, The Square re-opened on Friday, 10 June 2016 before closing permanently in early 2017.

+In the early 2000s, ECC and Venue staff were informed of landlords of their intention to redevelop the site.
+In 2004/2005 and short lease extension occurred, with a number of others and development was delayed.

 Prior to 2008 it was run by Essex County Council until funding was withdrawn and the venue was closed after over 35 years of service as a community resource.

 The Square was one of the starting places for acts including Enter Shikari, George Ezra, and The Subways.
-Harlow bands Collapsed Lung, De-Railed and Morning Parade formed at the venue.
+Harlow bands Collapsed Lung and Morning Parade formed at the venue.
 Cornershop name the venue as the gig that got them signed, as well as being the first venue to pay them to play.
 BBC DJ Steve Lamacq broadcast a live Coldplay show from the venue in 2000.

 The Square comedy club played host to Jack Dee, Eddie Izzard, Jo Brand, Phill Jupitus, Terry Alderton and was regularly hosted by John Mann.

 In 2012, a live recording by the band Seymour (later Blur) from 1989 was included in the Blur 21 box set.